opea-project/GenAIExamples/ChatQnA/kubernetes/manifests/README.md

       LLM_MODEL_ID: Llama-2-7b-chat-hf
 ```

-Apply the change using
+7. Apply the change
 ```
 kubectl apply -f $(pwd)/chatQnA_xeon.yaml
 ```

-**Check that the tgi-svc-deployment has been changed to use the new LLM Model**
+8. Check that the tgi-svc-deployment has been changed to use the new LLM Model

 ```sh
 kubectl get deployment tgi-svc-deployment -n chatqa -o jsonpath="{.spec.template.spec.containers[*].env[?(@.name=='LLM_MODEL_ID')].value}"
 ```

-**Access the updated pipeline using the same URL frm above from within the client pod**
+9. Access the updated pipeline using the same URL from above using the client pod

 ```sh
 kubectl exec "$CLIENT_POD" -n chatqa -- curl $accessUrl -X POST -d '{"text":"What is the revenue of Nike in 2023?","parameters":{"max_new_tokens":17, "do_sample": true}}' -H 'Content-Type: application/json'